matthewc0913/sep10-freedom-project/blog/entry03.md

 ### Play Maker
 The **Play Maker** gives the best play depending on the outcome, the situation, the team you are facing, who is playing, and it predicts the other teams play.

 The prediction is not always correct.
+It kinda works like Madden where you pick a play and executes the play.

 The **Play Maker** works for offence and defence.

-It kinda works like Madden where you pick a play and executes the play
+The **Play Maker** will give the teams the best way to win.

 ### Finalizing Content
 I had to organize my ideas to make it ready for a website.
 What I did is I spread it out into two sections.
 One section is _Outdated or “Old” INVENTIONS_ the other section is called: _MY INVENTIONS_.